JetBrains/teamcity-documentation/topics/typed-parameters.md

 ## Manually Configuring Parameter Specification

 Alternatively, you can manually configure a specification using a specially formatted string with the syntax similar to the one used in service messages (`typeName key='value'`).
-For example, for text: `text label='some label' regex='some pattern'`.
+For example, for the text label: `text label='some label' regex='some pattern'`.

 ## Copying Parameter Specification

-If you start editing a parameter that has a specification, you can see a link to its raw value in the "Edit parameter" dialog.
+If you start editing a parameter that has a specification, you can see a link to its raw value in the _Edit parameter_ dialog.
 Click it to view the specification in its raw form (in the service message format).
 To use this specification in another build configuration, just copy it from here, and paste in another configuration.

 ## Modifying Parameter Specification via REST API